 An independent jury selects the winners from around 160 applications in a multi-stage selection process.
 The main prize 2014 was shared with Wacker Chemie AG (optimized production process for photovoltaic cells) and Burkhardt GmbH (wood gasifier ready for series production).

 The prize “Energy concepts and initiatives” was awarded to Irlbacher Blickpunkt Glas GmbH.

-We are proud to be a part of this association, whose membership list reads like the “Who’s who” of the German economy.
+We are proud to be one of the few medium-sized companies to belong to this exclusive association, whose membership list reads like a “Who’s Who” of the German economy.